 - Enter checkout payment information on Shopify store rather than third-party page

-Shopify Price plans – Which plan should I pick?
+Shopify plans comparison – Which plan should I pick?

 Now that you’re aware of all the features and differences between the various Shopify plans, it would be (hopefully) easier to come to a decision as to which plan best fits your needs.
 Remember, there’s no ‘best’ Shopify plan out there.
 The only plan that matters is the one that suits your budget and requirements.